 For optimal comfort, it is recommended to wear the EPITACT® rigid brace for 3 months.

 Relieving pain from carpal tunnel syndrome during your activities

 Wearing a splint that immobilises the wrist is effective in relieving pain from carpal tunnel but does not allow to continue activities.
 This is exactly why EPITACT® has also created a flexible wrist support you can wear during the day.

 For carpal tunnel pain relief during activities, try the flexible wrist support CARP’ACTIV™* developed by EPITACT®.
 As opposed to rigid braces, it does not impede joint mobility.

-This type of brace favours sensory stimulation to help you unconsciously adapt daily movements.
+This type of brace favours sensory stimulation.
+It means it helps you unconsciously correct the risky movements related to carpal tunnel syndrome you do during daily activities.
 This is called micro-orthopaedics, based on proprioception.

 Corticosteroid injections to relieve pain associated with carpal tunnel syndrome

-This treatment proves to be quite efficient when symptoms are recent and caused by a manual activity you're aware of being the origin of pain.
-This activity should be moderate to soothe the joint permanently.
-Injections (2 to 3) can be repeated over a few weeks for a more lasting relief.
+This treatment proves to be quite efficient when symptoms are recent and triggered by a manual activity you know is causing the pain.
+This activity should be limited to soothe the joint permanently.
+Injections (2 to 3) can be repeated over a few weeks for a more lasting carpal tunnel pain relief.

-It is rare that only one solution relieves the joint in the long term.
-But, by combining several options, you can relieve the symptoms associated with carpal tunnel syndrome.
-If therefore pain increases, your GP will probably recommend you surgery.
+It is rare that only one solution relieves the pain of carpal tunnel syndrome in the long term.
+But, by combining several options, you can ease the symptoms of carpal tunnel syndrome.
+If therefore pain increases, your GP will probably recommend surgery.

 *CARP'IMMO™ and CARP’ACTIV™ are class I medical devices that bear the CE marking under this regulation.
 Carefully read the instructions before use.
 Manufacturer: MILLET Innovation.
 11/2021